Back to Top

 Graduates from the health, society and policy program can step directly into roles such as a health coach, family advocate, pastoral care or public health advisor, or they can continue into a variety of graduate and professional programs, including public health, occupational therapy and other social services.

-According to the Bureau of Labor Statistics, health educators and community health workers can expect a 16% growth between 2016 and 2026.
+According to the Bureau of Labor Statistics, health educators and community health workers can expect a 16% growth over the next decade.

 Student smiles and hold sketchbook in art lab